scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket_replication.rst

 ~~~~~~~~~~~~

 The replication configuration can be specified in the request body.
 The
-configuration includes one or more rules, with each providing
+configuration includes one or more rules, with each providing information (e.g.,
-information (e.g., key name prefix identifying objects with specific
+key name prefix identifying objects with specific prefixes) to replicate (an
-prefixes) to replicate (an empty prefix indicates all objects), rule
+empty prefix indicates all objects), rule status, and details about the
-status, and details about the destination.
+destination.

-The destination details include the bucket in which to store replicas
+The destination details include the bucket in which to store replicas and
-and optional storage classes to use to store the replicas.
+optional storage classes to use to store the replicas.

 Zenko only acts on rules with an Enabled status.
 Zenko does not support IAM
 roles; instead, Zenko pre-creates service accounts, one for each service
-(Replication, Lifecycle, Ingestion, Garbage Collection, Metadata Search).
+(replication, lifecycle, ingestion, garbage collection, metadata search).
+Each
-Each service uses keys generated for its own account to execute an operation.
+service uses keys generated for its own account to execute an operation.

 .. code::